Revenue vs. Profit: How Focusing on Revenue Can Harm Your Dropshipping Business

 Reason?
 Your costs may be getting out of control and exceeding your gross profit.
 Consider the Cost of goods sold, Customer Acquisition Cost (Ad spend), transaction fees, shipping fees, TAX, and countless other expenses.

 Without knowing all your costs (in real time), you might have revenue grown nicely while actually heading towards a cliff at an alarming speed.

 Look at this profitability report, for example.
 On this certain day, they earned $3296 but also spent a total cost of $3572.
 Apparently, the ad spends had eaten tremendously into their revenue.

 You have a net profit margin of 10% and monthly revenue of $100,000.
 That means you are only earning $10,000 per month.
 Compare that to a scenario where you have a 30% profit margin and monthly revenue of $50,000.

 Your business may look smaller, but essentially bring you more money.
 You might find that it also requires less of your time and fewer other expenses to run a $50,000 business than a $100,000 business.

 Maybe you’ve been pushing a product that produces very little profit at all.
 If that’s the case, you might want to streamline your efforts and push the one with the average revenue but with the higher margin.
-Product Analytics is significant for every business.
+Hence, knowing product Analytics is significant for every business.

 You may also realize your Customer acquisition cost (CAC) is eating into your profit.
-How can you maximize Return on Ad spend (ROAS) then?
-And if acquiring new customer is expensive, how can you maximize average order value (AOV) and customer’s lifetime value (LTV) to further increase profit?
+How can you maximize Return on Ad spend (ROAS), then?
+And if acquiring new customers is expensive, how can you maximize average order value (AOV) and customer lifetime value (LTV) to further increase profit?